Replacing a kitchen faucet- Step by step guide | Shelly Rhoades’s Guide

 Cartridge Faucet

-Regardless of the type of the kitchen faucet that you would want to replace, the below guide will highlight the crucial steps involved to help you remove the old faucet and replace it with a new one.
+No matter which type of kitchen faucet you intend to replace, the following guide will outline the important steps to assist you in removing the old faucet and installing a new one.

-Before you get started, you need to have all the essential tools and materials that are necessary for you to complete the job.
-Here are some of the tools that you need.
+To begin, ensure you have all the necessary tools and materials readily available to successfully complete the task.
+Here are some of the essential tools you will need:

 Replacing a Kitchen Faucet: Procedure